How to Plan Moving Out of Student Accommodation

 Check Again Before You Check Out

-You should also ask for a receipt or confirmation that you have returned the key or card and that you have checked out successfully.
+Ask for a receipt or confirmation that you have returned the key or card and that you have checked out successfully.

 You should also provide them with your forwarding address and bank details for them to return your deposit.